perfringis/gearbox-ts/season-3/episode 3-1-2/README.md

 # Code Improvement

-Slawek and Kuba act as consultants.
+Sławek and Kuba act as consultants.
 They don't know what the client's domain is about.

 # Bottom-up Analysis